-Five Reasons to Consider Moving Your Merchant/Payment Gateway
+Top Five Reasons to Consider a Payment Gateway Migration

 Why consider switching merchant/gateway partners?
 What are the benefits?
 There are several.
 To make it easy, we’ve highlighted the top five reasons:

 - Customer Support: There have been many consolidations in the merchant/gateway space with large providers.
 All of the Agents/ISOs and gateway partners that had relationships with the individual entities are now in the process of assimilating any new pricing, and more importantly, adapting to new customer care and reporting entities.
 With this change, comes potential upheaval including deteriorating support and increased gateway and merchant fees.
 It will be much easier to work with a company that is focused on the customer’s business and not inwardly focused on the consolidation of their own business.
 In addition, with the consolidation of large providers, it may be easy for small and medium businesses to get lost in the shuffle.
 Attention that the smaller businesses normally require and expect may not be provided given the focus of the company.

 - One point of accountability: Combining a customer’s merchant and gateway partner into a single payment service provider (PSP) has its distinctive advantages.
 Any type of processing or payment issue is triaged by the same support infrastructure.
 No longer is there a need to create tickets with multiple service desks in order to resolve a problem.
 Often times, either provider may point the finger that the problem resides with the other.
 Having one point of contact streamlines the process and provides the most seamless, effective and quickest resolution to all issues.